Barcino44/microservice-app-example/README.md

 **In the deployment**

-- It was selected the namespace.
+- It was selected the namespace (front)
 - It was selected the deployment strategy rolling update.
 - It was setted that the deplpyment will manage the labels with the name of front.
 - It was created two/one replica(s) (pods) with the image ``barcino/frontend:1.0.x`` builded with the Dockerfile.